 In addition to valuing properties, we also classify every property in Ontario.

-Farm properties that meet the eligibility requirements will have farmland and associated outbuildings placed in the farm property class and are taxed at up to 25% of the municipal residential tax rate.
-An application for inclusion in the Farm Property Class Tax Rate Program must be approved by the Ontario Ministry of Agriculture, Food and Rural Affairs (OMAFRA) on or before the specific date set out in the table included in Section 8.1 of Ontario Regulation 282/98.
+- Farm properties that meet the eligibility requirements will have farmland and associated outbuildings placed in the farm property class and are taxed at up to 25% of the municipal residential tax rate.
+An application for inclusion in the Farm Property Class Tax Rate Program must be approved by Agricorp.

-If a portion(s) of a farm property is used for non-farm purposes, the portion is valued and classified according to its use.
-This is to ensure that the appropriate value and tax class is applied to the various uses of the property.
+- If a portion(s) of a farm is used for purposes other than farming (e.g. auto repair garage), that portion is classified according to its current use.
+This is to ensure the appropriate tax class is applied to the various uses of the property.

 Non-Assessment Update Years